dspace-group/veos-cosim-client/doc/documentation.md

 Name | Description
 ---|---
 handle | The handle of the VEOS CoSim client.
-Refer to [DsVeosCoSim_Handle Type](#dsveoscosim_handle-type). connectConfig | The data used for connecting to the dSPACE VEOS CoSim sever.
+Refer to [DsVeosCoSim_Handle Type](#dsveoscosim_handle-type). connectConfig | The data used for connecting to the VEOS CoSim sever.
 Refer to [DsVeosCoSim_ConnectConfig Structure](#dsveoscosim_connectconfig-structure).

 #### Return values